 Tyler Durden And Marla Are Based Off Real People

-The author is quoted as saying that his friend Tyler is “one of those neo-romantic people who think if the Y2K bug happens, we’ll be better off.”
-The friend that provided inspiration for Marla apparently had a wish back before Palahniuk was an acclaimed author, which was to meet Brad Pitt.
+According to Palahniuk, “one of those neo-romantic people who think if the Y2K bug happens, we’ll be better off.”
+In a funny turn of events, the friend actually had a lifelong wish of meeting Brad Pitt before Palahniuk was a critically acclaimed author.

 In a 2014 interview with TOR, he further described what his friends look like in real life.
 Tyler apparently has “shoulder-length Jesus blond hair” and Marla isn’t much like Helena Bonham Carter’s character.